talkops/playground-python/README.md

 ## Features

-* Enable alarm
+* Enable the alarm
-* Receive random dice
+* Receive a random dice
-* Receive random dice asynchronously
+* Receive a random dice asynchronously
-* Receive random dice as message
+* Receive a random dice as message
-* Receive random dice as notification
+* Receive a random dice as notification
-* Receive random image
+* Receive a random image
-* Receive random video
+* Receive a random video

 ## Installation